 Situation

-In 2017, I co-led the design and development of this new capability, partnering with another UX leader and multiple digital agencies.
-Key activities included:
+In 2017, I co-led the design and development of a new capability.
+I partnered with another UX leader and multiple digital agencies to achieve this.
+The key activities involved in this project are as follows:

 Research / Discovery

 No competitor had ever attempted to sell machines of this size online before.
-As a result, we had no examples to borrow inspiration from.
-Further, customers would not be accustomed to purchasing machines in this manner.
-This meant that our initiative would need to simultaneously provide all of the features of any traditional eCommerce experience, sell the value of the machine, and give customers confidence in purchasing online.
+Therefore, we had no examples to draw inspiration from.
+In addition, customers may not be accustomed to purchasing machines in this way.
+This meant that our initiative needed to simultaneously provide all the features of a traditional eCommerce experience, sell the value of the machine, and give customers confidence in making an online purchase.

-Due to these complexities, the discovery effort was quite involved including:
+Due to these complexities, the discovery effort was quite involved.
+This effort included:

-- Exploring best practices from adjacent industries (like the automative industry)
+• Exploring best practices from adjacent industries (such as the automotive industry)

 Task Analysis / Process Modeling

-Since this was a new online capability with no precedent within the organization, we kicked off our process by modeling the as-is and to-be process.
-Based on input from multiple SMEs, we model outlined the steps and micro-interactions a user might take to purchase online, identified which technologies would need to be involved, and identified necessary changes to back-end dealer processes.
+As this was a new online capability with no precedent within the organization, we began by modeling the current and desired processes.
+With input from multiple subject matter experts, we outlined the steps and micro-interactions a user might take to make an online purchase, identified the technologies that would need to be involved, and determined the necessary changes to back-end dealer processes.

 Experience Design